Temporomandibular Disorder (TMD)

 - Practice good posture — keep your head up, back straight, and shoulders squared

-For patients experiencing jaw pain and/or tooth wear due to nighttime grinding and jaw clenching, Dr. Dyras or Hutcheson may recommend an occlusal appliance- commonly called a nightguard or bite splint to help alleviate the complications associated with the condition.
-It is not uncommon for tooth wear to be associated with certain airway or breathing conditions, so Dr. Dyras or Hutcheson may discuss this with you as well.
+For patients experiencing jaw pain and/or tooth wear due to nighttime grinding and jaw clenching, Dr. Dyras may recommend an occlusal appliance- commonly called a nightguard or bite splint to help alleviate the complications associated with the condition.
+It is not uncommon for tooth wear to be associated with certain airway or breathing conditions, so Dr. Dyras may discuss this with you as well.

 An occlusal appliance is a device that is worn in the mouth overnight and creates a barrier between your upper and lower teeth, eliminating the damage they cause by rubbing against each other.
 It also promotes improved jaw and bite alignment which can help address uneven tooth wear.
 Research has shown that a well-designed hard appliance will help to relax the musculature- reducing wear even when it is not being worn.

-Given the potential for costly dental treatments caused by untreated tooth wear, it is critical to work closely with Dr. Dyras or Hutcheson to proactively treat the issue before more damage is sustained.
+Given the potential for costly dental treatments caused by untreated tooth wear, it is critical to work closely with Dr. Dyras to proactively treat the issue before more damage is sustained.